nerdo/js-routing/README.md

 const App = () => applyRouting(routes) || <NotFoundPage />
 ```

-When defining the routes in expanded array form, the `{ nest: true }` property defines the route as a nest.
+When defining the routes in expanded array form, the `{ isNest: true }` property defines the route as a nest.

 Here's the same thing as above in expanded form: